- Reviewed: 19 March 2020, 14:30 NZDT

 There have been other terrorist attacks in Tunisia directed against government and security forces.
+On 29 October 2018, at least eight police officers were injured in a suicide bomb attack in Tunis.
 In recent years, attacks in the Chaambi Mountains have killed a large number of soldiers.
 The risk of cross-border terrorism has increased as groups in the wider region have improved their capability.

 While security measures have been increased in recent years, particularly in tourist areas, further attacks are likely, including in large cities and locations known to be frequented by foreigners.
 Foreigners and tourists may continue to be deliberately targeted.
 Authorities may restrict travel or enforce local curfews at short notice.

 New Zealanders in Tunisia are advised to exercise a high level of security awareness at all times, particularly when visiting public places frequented by foreigners, such as hotels, shopping centers, places of worship, tourist sites, bars and restaurants.
 We recommend monitoring local media to stay informed of potential risks to your safety and following any advice or instructions issued by the local authorities, including any curfew measures.

 Protests in response to religious, political and economic tensions occur frequently in Tunisia, which sometimes affect key services.
 Although protests are not normally against foreign interests, international events can trigger anti-western protests, and some become violent.

 New Zealanders in Tunisia are advised to avoid all large gatherings, protests, demonstrations and rallies as they have the potential to turn violent with little warning.